2

 Tech Lead/Manager at Meta, Pinterest, Kosei

-First, I'd highly recommend the masterclass on How To Succeed At A New Team Or Company As A Software Engineer.
+First, I'd highly recommend this course: The Complete Onboarding Guide For Software Engineers.
 We talk about ramping up into a new codebase.

 The holiday slowdown is a perfect time to spend more time with your coworkers!
 I'd especially recommend pair programming a task if you're able to go into the office.
 A few things that more new people don't do enough: